kingswisdom/SteemMessenger/README.md

 ![](https://steemitimages.com/DQmWLngvAtje5BNeA9N8U4hzhHeSijRGE89BxXDQJfBUmqM/image.png)

-It will fetch automaticaly your recipient public memo key (`publicMemoReceiver = result[0]["memo_key"];`), and encrypt your message with `var encoded = steem.memo.encode(privateMemoKey, publicMemoReceiver, texte);`.
+It will fetch automatically your recipient public memo key (`publicMemoReceiver = result[0]["memo_key"];`), and encrypt your message with `var encoded = steem.memo.encode(privateMemoKey, publicMemoReceiver, texte);`.

-Your input is then transmitted to the server with `socket.emit`, and you can see your message is encrypted before it goes to the server.
+Your input is transmitted to the server with `socket.emit`, and you can see your message is encrypted before it goes to the server.

 The data is then saved in the database.